Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

 \subsection{$\FI$--modules of finite polynomial degree}

 It is easy to see that $U\mathfrak S$ is a subcategory of every symmetric stability category, in particular of $U\GL(R)$, $U\Sp(R)$, and $U\GL^H(R)$ for any $H$ containing $-1$.
-It follows from the definition of polynomial degree that the polynomial degree of a $U\G$--module coincides with the polynomial degree of the underlying $\FI$--module.
-We now compute the polynomial degree of free $\FI$--modules.
+Note that the definition of polynomial degree never mentions the groups $G_n$ and only involves vanishing of kernels and cokernels of shift functors.
+In particular, it follows from the definition of polynomial degree that the polynomial degree of a $U\G$--module coincides with the polynomial degree of the underlying $\FI$--module.